pinpea/user-distance-api-ts/README.md

 http://localhost:3100/london_users/{range}
 ```

 ## Running this API locally

+### Requirements

+This project requires on Node.js (tested using version 14.4.0) and the node package manager, npm (tested using 6.14.5).
+Installation instructions for your system can be found [here](https://nodejs.org/en/download/current/).
+Set-up instructions using Docker have also been provided below.

+### Local setup

+- Install Node.js and npm
 - Clone this repository
 - Run the following commands from within the cloned repository: